Our advice for students asking, “Does my GPA matter?” falls somewhere between “Yes, totally” and “No, not at all.”

 If you’re applying to university, college, or a special program, your GPA will almost always be something you’re ranked on.

-Some schools or programs have a minimum average you’ll need to have in order to even be considered.
+Some schools or programs have a minimum average you’ll need in order to even be considered.
 And while there are exceptions, they’re few and far between.

 If you’re looking for scholarships, it’s always easier with a higher GPA.
 Again, you’ll run into many situations where there’s a minimum to even get in the running.